2021 Tax Filing Season – What High Income Taxpayers Should Know About Filing Late Tax Returns

 IRS Tax Relief Details

-The tax relief postpones various tax filing and payment deadlines that occurred staring on August 31, 2021 for Pennsylvania victims, starting on August 26, 2021 for Louisiana victims, starting on August 28, 2021 for Mississippi victims, and starting on September 1, 2021 for New York and New Jersey victims.
-As a result, affected individuals and businesses in Pennsylvania, Louisiana, New York and New Jersey will have until January 3, 2022 to file returns and pay any taxes that were originally due during this period.
-Affected individuals and businesses in Mississippi will have until November 1, 2021 to file returns and pay any taxes that were originally due during this period.
-This means individuals who had a valid extension to file their 2020 return due to run out on October 15, 2021, will now have until November 1, 2021 (for Mississippi) and January 3, 2022 (for Pennsylvania, Louisiana, New York and New Jersey), to file.
-However, any tax payments related to these 2020 returns that were due on May 17, 2021 are not eligible for this relief.
+Affected individuals and businesses will have until February 15, 2022, to file returns and pay any taxes that were originally due during this period.
+This means individuals who had a valid extension to file their 2020 return that ran out on October 15, 2021, will now have until February 15, 2022, to file.
+However, because tax payments related to these 2020 returns were due on May 17, 2021, those payments are not eligible for this relief.

 Tax Planning Tip